zhoufanyi/SI507-Project3/README.md

 Waving Kitty 9
 Waving Kitty 10```

-* **IMPORTANT NOTE:** We may test your code on a version of `gallery.html` that has different alt-text.
-For example, it may be that the 8th image is missing alt text and the 7th image has the alt text "Waving Kitty 7", OR the first 3 images will be missing alt text, and the fourth image will have the alt-text "Waving Kitty 1"...
-There will still be 10 images, no matter what.
-You will receive 20 points for each correct alt text output.

 ### Part 1 [100 points]

 * Access and cache data, starting from `https://www.nps.gov/index.htm`.
 You will ultimately need the HTML data from all the parks from Arkansas, California, and Michigan.
 So, you should save on your computer data from the following pages, in files with the following names:

 	* [Main page data](https://www.nps.gov/index.htm), in a file `nps_gov_data.html`

 	* [Arkansas](https://www.nps.gov/state/ar/index.htm), in a file `arkansas_data.html`

 	* [California](https://www.nps.gov/state/ca/index.htm), in a file `california_data.html`

 	* [Michigan](https://www.nps.gov/state/mi/index.htm), , in a file `michigan_data.html`

 * You should commit and push each of these `.html` files to your final Git repository.

 * *Note* that this is a much less complex 'caching' system to save data from the internet on your computer than you may be accustomed to from accessing REST API data.
 A system like the one discussed in our textbook can *also* certainly be used for HTML data like this, but in this case, we're using a shortcut.
-You should simply save each set of HTML data in a file as listed above.
 Later in the course you'll see more options for structuring your code in an easily-reusable way, and you may also come up with some yourself.

-* You should write code that begins scraping **from `https://www.nps.gov/index.htm`** to complete this -- that's part of why it'll be so useful to cache the main page's data!
+* You should not hardcode the above URLs to get the html.
+Instead, you should write code that begins scraping `https://www.nps.gov/index.htm`.
+This code should be written such that you can pretty easily decide to add a new state, such as NY, to the states you want data from, and it would work.

 * You can access, and thus cache, data from those three listed pages for AK, CA, and MI parks, by starting with a `BeautifulSoup` object of the HTML on the page `https://www.nps.gov/index.htm` -- and to get full points on this question, you should do that, rather than simply e.g. `resp_text = requests.get("https://www.nps.gov/state/mi/index.htm").text`, etc.